nlnlznlx/data-engineering-zoomcamp-2025/notes/4_analytics.md

 _[Video source](https://www.youtube.com/watch?v=4eCouvVOJUw&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=35)_

+Goal: Transforming the data loaded in DWH into Analytical Views developing a [dbt project](../04-analytics-engineering/dbt/README.md).

 ## What is dbt?

 ***dbt*** stands for ***data build tool***.
 It's a _transformation_ tool: it allows us to transform process _raw_ data in our Data Warehouse to _transformed_ data which can be later used by Business Intelligence tools and any other data consumers.